 There’s only one road in and out of Hallstatt, try not to show up with everyone else at noon in July, get stuck in traffic, and battle for unobstructed photos.
 I’ve observed that no matter where we travel, if we arrive anywhere before 10am, we beat the masses.
 The only exception being the Vatican at 0930, and even still, it got much worse.
 Anyway.
-We were in Hallstatt in mid-January and had no problem parking in the early afternoon on a Saturday and walking around without much of a crowd.
+We were in Hallstatt in mid-January, about as far off-season as can be, and had no problem parking in the early afternoon on a Saturday, and walking around without much of a crowd.

 Lucky for you if you’re there in the off-season, it’s the Alps, and the off-season is a winter paradise.
 So, when you are in search of other activities to round out your trip, here are three things we enjoyed on our weekend in the Salzkammergut.